Additivemenu/spoonlee1/Udemy/React/C18-redux-basics/README.md

 p404

-cons of context API for managing large scale complex states
+Limitations of using react context API to manage large scale complex states

 + leads to deeply nested providers
 + leads to large complex provider, hard to maintain